Civil Court and Filings

 - Distributing civil writs to the Sheriff’s Office for service

-The Civil Processing section also assists victims of domestic violence and can refer them to the Southeast Spouse Abuse Program office at 888.411.1333, where it can be determined if the situation meets the criteria for issuance of a restraining order.
+Domestic Violence/Protective Order-contact Southeast Spouse Abuse Program office at 888.411.1333, where it can be determined if the situation meets the criteria for issuance of a restraining order.

 Civil Records deputy clerks answer questions concerning the suit record.
 For example, they can tell if a defendant has been served or the date a trial or rule has been scheduled.
 Adoptions of minors are sealed under Louisiana law.
 These records may not be accessed unless ordered by the District Court.